Jimdo/hiera-aws/README.md

 ### redis_cluster_replica_groups_for_cfn_stack

 Returns an array of the Redis Replication Groups of all Redis cluster nodes for the CloudFormation stack of an EC2 Instance.
+Only Replication Groups that are in state "available" are returned.
 The instance is identified by the Puppet fact `$ec2_instance_id`.

 Usage: